georgiosmatzarapis/POLARIS_GEM_e2_MANAGER/README.md

-# Polaris Gem e2 Manager
+# Polaris GEM e2 Manager

-This is a high level manager of the [Polaris Gem e2](https://gitlab.engr.illinois.edu/gemillins/POLARIS_GEM_e2.git).
-The system behind it has been built to receive mocked sensor data and control the vehicle's course based on them.
+This is a high level manager of the [Polaris GEM e2](https://gitlab.engr.illinois.edu/gemillins/POLARIS_GEM_e2.git).
+The system behind it, has been built to receive mocked sensor data and control the vehicle's course based on them.

 ## Environment